opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

-The primary table EscalationGroup contains an ID and name for a collection of roles that are associated together for purposes of [escalation]{.GeneralEscalatedNotification} of notifications.
+The primary table EscalationGroup contains an ID and name for a collection of roles that are associated together for purposes of escalation of notifications.
   Column Name           Explanation                                                                                                                                                 Data Type        Additional Information
   --------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------- -------------------------------------------------------------------------------------
-  EscalationGroupId     This column contains [escalation]{.GeneralEscalatedNotification} group IDs that uniquely identify each [escalation]{.GeneralEscalatedNotification} group.   int (4)          The EscalationGroupRole and EscalationGroupENSMessage tables reference this column.
-EscalationGroupName   This column contains [escalation]{.GeneralEscalatedNotification} group names.                                                                               nvarchar (128)   None
+  EscalationGroupId     This column contains escalation group IDs that uniquely identify each escalation group.   int (4)          The EscalationGroupRole and EscalationGroupENSMessage tables reference this column.
+EscalationGroupName   This column contains escalation group names.                                                                               nvarchar (128)   None

   : EscalationGroup Column Descriptions